orbit-love/orbit-model/README.md

 To get even more granular, you can introduce coefficients for love and reach that refine the calculation according to each community's need.
 Growth-fueled communities may assign a higher coefficient to reach, where established communities that value participation may assign a bigger number to love.

 You should calculate gravity on a monthly or even weekly basis to see how your community is trending.
 It's a good north star and barometer to track over time, and watch how the different community programs that you run affect it.

+## Presence

+A common element between interesting segments of users is their presence.
+Presence is a measure of how active a member is over a selected period of time.
+It helps you understand how regularly a member is active and how present they are in your community.

+> Marie is one of our most present members.
+She shows up regularly and consistently on Discord, regularly contributes via Github, and interacts with us on Twitter.

+Presence, Orbit Level, and Love are signals to help surface opportunities to be proactive in community building.
+These signals change over time relative to each other.

+A member with high-Love and high-Presence could be consider to be on your community building "happy path".
+When a member falls out of this path it could be an opportunity for action.

+### Measuring Presence

+The calculation of Presence is based on the number of days active in a given time range.
+This could mean measuring a community member's activity over a selected date range, channel, or sub-channel.

 # Orbit levels